datagrok-ai/public/help/access/data-source-test.md

 [User](../govern/user.md) in system can connect to data from different sources.

-[Data source](data-source.md) can represent a database, an Excel file, a CSV file, a web service, or basically anything that is capable of providing the data.

 ## Testing scenarios

 1. Call the context menu of the data source